It is easy to lose connection to inner peace and wisdom by getting caught up in the drama of any storm or adversity.

 If you are unable to nonjudgmentally focus on what’s happening around you during an adversity, then create calming things on which you can appreciatively focus:

-Calming Visuals – focus on the things and colors that are pleasing to you — even pictures can help
+- Calming Visuals – focus on the things and colors that are pleasing to you — even pictures can help

-Relaxing Sounds – listen to soothing music and nature sounds
+- Relaxing Sounds – listen to soothing music and nature sounds

-Appealing Smells – try natural scents or even light a scented candle
+- Appealing Smells – try natural scents or even light a scented candle

-Soothing Touch – pet your furry critter or apply a soothing body balm
+- Soothing Touch – pet your furry critter or apply a soothing body balm

-Favorite Tastes – fully taste your food or favorite beverage or treat by holding it on your tongue longer than usual
+- Favorite Tastes – fully taste your food or favorite beverage or treat by holding it on your tongue longer than usual

-The more of your senses you can use together in this way, the better.
+- The more of your senses you can use together in this way, the better.

-Just remember that even when the wind whips and waters rise, attitudes of judging or worrying have no power to alter what is or will be.
+Just remember that even when the wind whips and waters rise, attitudes of judging or worrying about any storm or crisis have no power to alter what is or what will be.
 Recalling what has happened in previous adversities or thinking of all that can possibly go wrong next, only takes you away from the present moment and into the past or future and definitely away from a calm center of the moment.

 To do this nonjudgmentally, choose to accept whatever each moment brings.
 Mindfully stay connected to your authentic self and act in full alignment with your highest wisdom.
 This allows you to do what is necessary and required of each moment of time, and actually makes you much more effective for the precise time you need that extra wisdom and energy the most!